lh3/ksw2/README.md

 is several times faster than the standard DP.
 If we only want to compute one global alignment score, we can use 16-way parallelization throughout.
-For extension alignment, though, we need to keep an array of 32-bit scores, which significantly reduces performance (`-sg` vs `-s` in the table).
-KSW2 is faster than parasail partly because the former uses one score for all matches and one for all mismatches.
+For extension alignment, though, we need to keep an array of 32-bit scores, which significantly reduces performance (`-sg` vs `-s`).
+KSW2 is faster than parasail partly because the former uses one score for all matches and another score for all mismatches.
 Vectorization is harder given a generic scoring matrix.

 It is possible to further accelerate global alignment with dynamic banding as is implemented in [edlib][edlib].
 However, it might not be as effective for